florianhartung/AMPER/README.md

-# AMPER: Autonomous Maze Pathfinding and Exploration Robot [WIP]
+# AMPER: Autonomous Maze Pathfinding and Exploration Robot
 AMPER is a robot project in ROS.
-The robot can can navigate mazes by solving for a path, then traversing the path to the target position.
+The robot can navigate mazes by first finding a path for a given hardcoded labyrinth, then traverse the path from its start position to the target position.

 ## Setup
 ```sh